American Express® Premier Rewards Gold Card Credit Card

 Bonuses and Benefits

 Knowing what benefits come with a credit card can help you decide if it’s a good fit for you.
-Here we cover the bonuses and perks that the Premier Rewards Gold Card from American Express offers and the value of the AMEX Membership Rewards® points you earn.
+Here we cover the bonuses and perks that the American Express® Premier Rewards Gold Card offers and the value of the AMEX Membership Rewards® points you earn.

 The Premier Rewards Gold card from American Express offers new cardholders a welcome bonus of 25,000 Membership Rewards points after spending 2,000 in the first three months of opening an account.
 The bonus is worth $250 when redeemed through the Amex travel portal, but there’s the potential to get a lot more value if you convert your American Express points to airline miles.